Olla común

 Olla común in Santiago de Chile in August 1984.
 Photograph by Paulo Slachevsky.

 Olla común (common pot), also called olla popular (popular pot), is an instance of community participation between neighbors and residents who seek to solve the basic need to eat.
-It is very similar to a soup kitchen, although with a more self-managed and independent character.
+It is similar to a soup kitchen, although with a more self-managed and independent character.

 The ollas comunes are developed in different ways: collecting food among the neighbors or through collections of money in chapels, parishes and neighborhood associations to buy food.
 They are born within social contexts of poverty and unemployment, as subsistence organizations or "popular micro-associations that developed to satisfy a basic and functional need", hunger.

 History

 Great Depression

 The Great Depression caused a strong economic crisis between 1930 and 1932, affecting saltpeter and copper exports, which is why it has been considered the nation most affected by the crisis.

 The economic crisis increased unemployment rates and caused a migration of unemployed nitrate miners from northern Chile to the capital, Santiago.
 Due to the layoff of nitrate workers, common pots multiplied in the country's capital, and homeless people began to live in caves in the hills that surround said city.